pagekey/website/_posts/2018-03-23-simple-linux-kernel-source-modifications.md

 ## The Fix We Need

-I decided to check where some of the other messages in `/var/log/messages` were being outputted.
+I decided to check where some of the other messages in `dmesg` were being outputted.
 In the system log screenshot shown above, the second message is `Command line: BOOT_IMAGE=...`.
 So, I searched the source for that line:

 ```
 grep printk * -r | grep "Command line"